 With the arrival of the Fourth Industrial Revolution, there have been significant changes and disruptions to various industries.
-The advancement of technology in the past decade has transformed the way we live and work.
+Additionally, technological advances in the past decade have transformed how we live, work and prioritize digital skills.

-Some jobs will disappear as they become automated, like those in factories and administrative roles, while new jobs will surface to meet the disruptions brought about by Industry 4.0.
-Therefore, it is certain that we need to re-align our priorities in equipping our children with the digital skills needed to stay in pace in 2020 and beyond.
+While some jobs will disappear as they become automated, such as factory and administrative roles, new jobs will surface to meet the disruptions brought about by Industry 4.0.
+Moreover, by re-aligning our priorities to equip our children with the necessary digital skills, we can help them be future-ready.

-Traditionally, problem-solving involves applying a standard set of steps and processes which includes defining the problem, setting a goal, deciding on the best solution, and applying it.
+Usually, problem-solving involves applying a standard set of steps and processes, including defining the problem, setting a goal, deciding on the best solution, and applying it.

-A good process that is used on more complicated problems is the RATIO (Reflect, Analyze, Target, Implement, Observe) Problem Solving steps, which was introduced by the CoThink Academy.
+An exemplary process for developing complex problem-solving digital skills is the RATIO (Reflect, Analyze, Target, Implement, Observe) Problem Solving steps, which the CoThink Academy introduced.

-Not only does this process allow us to better tackle complex issues and problems but it also introduces a deeper critical thinking skillset into the process by focusing on objectives and possible methods and tools to solve them.
+The RATIO process improves how we tackle complex issues and problems.
+Also, this process introduces a more profound critical thinking skill set into the process.
+This is accomplished by focusing on objectives and possible methods and tools to solve them.

-This allows students to learn the important steps such as reflecting and observing which allow solutions to be iterated upon to match the ever-changing demands of the future workforce.
+This helps students learn how to reflect and observe – allowing solutions to be iterated upon to match the ever-changing demands of the future workforce.

-An example of RATIO being used in the workforce is how the manufacturing industry used it to tackle their bottling line and during the Observe phase, they identified issues that they had to cycle back and reflect upon.
+A great example of this process in the workforce is how the manufacturing industry used RATIO to tackle its bottling line.
+During the Observe phase, they identified issues that they had to cycle back and reflect upon.

-An example of a future complex problem will be maintaining privacy as more of our daily lives become digital.
-With the advancements of technologies such as the Internet of Things (IoT), our daily devices such as fridges can compile data, can we use this data collected about what is in our fridge and what purchases we are making to help reduce global waste?
+Another example of a future complex problem will be maintaining privacy as our lives become increasingly digital.
+We know that the advancements of technologies like the Internet of Things (IoT) collect and compile our data.
+The question is, how can we use this data to help reduce global waste?

 For more than half of the jobs we see today, 30% of tasks are automatable.
-As technology rapidly evolves, previously revered breakthroughs are quickly forgotten, and specialized skill sets become obsolete.
-Creative thinking allows us to be agnostic to technologies and think outside the box when using them to tackle challenges they will face in the future.
+As technology rapidly evolves, this is projected to increase.
+As a result, we will quickly forget the previously revered technological breakthroughs, and specialized skill sets become obsolete.
+Creative thinking allows us to be agnostic to technologies and think outside the box to tackle future challenges we will face.

-Therefore an important skill for the future workforce facing technologies such as automation is creative thinking.
-Technologies such as automation are simply tools that can be seen to augment us, as opposed to replacing us.
+An essential skill for the future workforce facing technologies like automation is creative thinking.
+Technologies like automation are simply tools that can be seen to augment us instead of replacing us.
 These tools heavily rely on our creative thinking to identify novel ways to use them to solve problems.

-An example of this is how the retail sector is currently using automation to handle transactions currently but aims to use it to provide the sales teams information on their customers that will lead to more personalized customer experience.
+For example, the retail sector is currently using automation to handle transactions now.
+Their goal is to provide the sales teams information on their customers to lead to a more personalized customer experience.

 To ensure a future workforce, we must be able to do what machines are unable to.

-It is important to invest in the growth of people who are creative and versatile.
-And, who are eager to learn and will be flexible through each technological advance.
+It is essential to invest in the growth of people who are creative and versatile.
+And who are eager to learn and will be flexible through each technological advance.

-Outside of the usual tech skills, I believe it is important to look at transferrable or soft skills that allow us to collaborate and work with others as well.
+Outside of the usual digital skills, it‘s essential to look at transferrable or soft skills that allow us to collaborate and communicate more effectively.

-Education may foster the types of attitudes and values, such as openness and respect for others as individuals, that students need in order to be more inclusive and reflective of more diverse societies that they will find when they enter the workforce of the future.
+Education fosters the types of attitudes and values, such as openness and respect for others as individuals.
+However, moving forwards, students need to be more inclusive and reflective of more diverse societies that they will find when they enter the future workforce.

-In addition to our experiences, research held by some of the leading industry experts identify the importance of these digital skills as well.
-An example of this is the research held by Deloitte’s Global Human Capital Trends Survey which showcases an increase in demand for digital skills.
+To back this up, research held by some leading industry experts identifies the importance of these digital skills.
+For example, the study maintained by Deloitte’s Global Human Capital Trends Survey showcases an increase in demand for digital skills.